ChrisDuffley/stationPlaylist/addonuserguide.md

 If you have searched for a track before, press NVDA+F3 to find forward or NVDA+Shift+F3 to find backward.
 You can also choose to search a previously entered term from Track Finder dialog's text entry combo box.

+Notes:

-Note: Track search terms are case-sensitive.
+1. Track search terms are case-sensitive.
+2. If you have used NVDA's browse mode find dialog prior to opening SPL track finder, the search term from NVDA's find dialog will be filled in.
+3. Searching for tracks using track finder will update NVDA's browse mode find dialog entry.

 #### Column Search